numToStr/react-intro/slides.md

 ##

-React compnents uses `props` to communicate and pass data from parent to child component.
-Props are defined as you would define normal HTML attribute, they can take string literals or any javascript value using curly braces `{ }`.
+React component uses `props` to communicate and pass data from parent to child component.
+Props are defined as you would define normal HTML attributes, they can take string literals or any javascript value using curly braces `{ }`.

 When you nest content inside a JSX tag, the parent component will receive that content in a prop called `children` and `Fragment` (`<>...</>`) lets you group elements without a wrapper node.